OpenQDev/OpenQ-Contracts/README.md

 yarn evm:deploy
 ```

 The last step is to create the jobs for the Chainlink node.
-It will ask you to sign in with the email address and password you set up when first running `yarn chainlink:node` and then use the deployed oracle's address to create the jobs.
+You will have to log in, using your email and password from before.

 ```bash
 yarn chainlink:jobs:create